 How Do You Pick a Real Estate Agent?

-You have to really ask yourself why someone will put finding a good hair stylist over choosing an exceptional real estate agent.
-There are many people who are throwing their hard earned money down the drain because they don’t think who represents them matters.
-Boy is that wrong!
+You have to ask yourself why someone will put finding a good hair stylist over choosing an exceptional real estate agent.
+Many people are throwing their hard earned money down the drain because they don’t think who represents them matters.
+Oh Boy is that wrong!

 Is Your Real Estate Agent A Post And Pray Realtor?

-A great Realtor can be an extremely valuable asset to your home sale, but only if that Realtor is doing his or her job right.
+A great Realtor can be a treasured asset to your home sale, but only if that Realtor is doing his or her job right.
 Some Realtors, unfortunately, are more of the “post and pray” type, choosing to put up a sign, posting in the multiple listing service (MLS), and then forgetting about you.
-But for your Realtor to really get the job done, he or she needs to be out networking, getting the word out about your home and drawing in prospective buyers.
+But for your Realtor to get the job done, he or she needs to be out networking, getting the word out about your home and drawing in prospective buyers.

 You can easily spot the difference between a quality real estate agent and one who is more the post and pray type.
 A quality agent will have a strong online presence, including a website and blog, and will have plenty of current references that speak positively, will create detailed descriptions of your home for listings, will use video tours and slide shows, and will communicate regularly with you throughout the entire sales process.
 Any agent that fails to meet these criteria is probably not someone you want helping you sell your valuable real estate.